By Chuck Hawks

-Other suitable short to medium range centerfire predator cartridges include the .22 Hornet, .218 Bee, .25-20, .256 Win.
-Mag., .25-35, .32 H&R Magnum, .32-20, and .357 Magnum.
+Suitable short range centerfire predator cartridges include the .25-20, .256 Win.
+Mag., .25-35, .30 Carbine, 7.62x39mm, .32-20 and .357 Magnum.
 These are classic varmint and predator cartridges limited primarily by their trajectory.
 Because most were designed for use in lever action rifles or revolvers, they are typically loaded with flat point bullets that shed velocity rapidly.
 The typical zero range for these relatively low velocity cartridges is 100 yards, yielding a maximum point blank range (MPBR) of about 125 yards.
-The .22 Hornet and .218 Bee operate at higher velocity, shoot flatter, and are effective on predators out to perhaps 150 yards, given proper bullet placement.

 Medium to long range predator cartridges

-These start with cartridges on the order of the .221 Fireball in terms of trajectory and downrange energy and go up in power and range from there.
-These cartridges can be zeroed at between 200 and 250 yards.
+These start with cartridges on the order of the .22 Hornet in terms of trajectory and downrange energy and go up in power and range from there.
+These cartridges can be zeroed at between 150 and 250 yards.
 Most will kill cleanly at 300 yards, if the shooter can arrange to put the bullet into a vital spot.

 Big game cartridges

-These light bullets turn big game rifles in calibers such as .260 Remington, 6.5x55, 6.8mm SPC, .270 Winchester, 7mm-08 Remington, 7x57, .280 Remington, .30-30, .308 Winchester, and .30-06 into perfectly useful predator rifles, even if they are "overkill" for the purpose.
+These light bullets turn big game rifles in calibers such as .260 Remington, 6.5x55, 6.5mm Rem.
+Magnum, .270 Winchester, 7mm-08 Remington, 7x57mm, .280 Remington, .308 Winchester and .30-06 into useful predator rifles, even if they are "overkill" for the purpose.
 Remember, even with these substantial calibers, bullet placement is critical.
 Aim for the predator's heart/lung area and a kill will result at whatever range you can get the bullet into the animal's vitals.

 For example, a .270/110 grain bullet driven at a MV of 3300 fps and zeroed at 250 yards results in a trajectory much like that quoted for the hot .24 and .25 caliber cartridges.
 It's just noisier and kicks more.
-Fortunately, predator hunting is a much more leisurely business than varmint shooting, and typically requires far fewer shots, so the extra blast and recoil are less obnoxious.
-Also fortunate is the fact that the typical 3-9x big game scope is also suitable for hunting predators.
+Fortunately, predator hunting is a much more leisurely business than varmint shooting and typically requires far fewer shots, so the extra blast and recoil are less obnoxious.